JoshuaKeyz/quotationAppBackend/README.md

 1. Clone this repository (git  clone   git@github.com:JoshuaKeyz/updatedVersion.git     jobtest)
 2. Enter the directory of the application (cd jobtest)
 3. Run the command to initialize Docker (docker-compose build)
-4. Deploy the Application by running these commands (docker-compose up)
+4. Deploy the Application by running this command docker-compose up)

 ## Test the REST API
 To run the test of the features of the application (after installation), open a terminal and enter the following command: